boggy-d/ANTH-212/README.md

 - When colonialism ended, Western anthros saw their access to study subjects and areas shrink
 - Anthropologists and anthro schools multiplied.
 More purists and fewer practitioners for a time
-- ^0s: anthropology recognized as ally of sexual revolution, civil rights and feminist movements
+- 60s: anthropology recognized as ally of sexual revolution, civil rights and feminist movements
-- Margaret Meade: among first scientists to describe sex as natural, universal (radical in 60s America)
+- **Margaret Meade: among first scientists to describe sex as natural, universal (radical in 60s America)**
 - Many anthros supported independence of colonies
 - Cold War: some anthros went to work in intelligence (Project Camelot, Latin America)
   - Large scale CIA op to weed out people in Latin America